 About this cultivar:

 Trillium erectum is variously known by the common names Red Trillium, Purple Trillium, & because its flower tends to dangle, Nodding Wake-robin.
-The three-petalled blooms are two to three inches wide, with considerable color variation across its extensive range.
+The three-petalled blooms are two to three inches wide, with considerable colour variation across its extensive range.
 At their best these little flowers are quite a startling maroon-red, as is the case with our specimens, but others are known to range through white, pinkish, or mauve.
 Each flower turns into a small red berry.

 - Position: Full sun, partial shade, full shade